 Enter the Side Hustle

 A side hustle is simply a way to make an income apart from your primary job.
 Let me tell you, physicians are jumping onto this idea in droves, and it’s not just because they want to be rich.
 Trust me, if getting rich was our primary goal, we wouldn’t have gone into medicine.

 There are some deeper things at play here, especially the concept of physician burnout.
 Unfortunately, I’m not the best equipped to handle that discussion.
-I’ll leave that to Nisha Mehta, M.D.
+I’ll leave that to my friend Nisha Mehta, M.D.

 But while money is an important part of the concept, there are other reasons a side hustle might be right for you.
 So here are five of those reasons, starting with the obvious: